Feb 25 Contest - Qualifying Round, Online

 PARTICIPATION INCENTIVES: Learning is its own reward of course, but we recognize that many students are motivated by extrinsic incentives and we want to provide adequate recognition for the effort our students put in.
 Every student who participates at one of our contests receives a copy of the test questions and solutions and can download a printable certificate of participation.
 All of our qualifying contests offer students the reward of qualifying for a District, State, or National Championship if they score high enough.
 In addition, certain high-scoring students will be given the opportunity to choose from a list of prizes; click here for more information.

 Another incentive we have in place is a random prize drawing for every 100 students who attend one of our qualifying contests run by mathleague.org staff.
-Prize winners will be able to select between a free Number Sense Challenge registration, a Contest Problem Set book from our online store, or a $25 gift card.
+Prize winners will be able to select between a free Number Sense or Relay Challenge registration, a Contest Problem Set book from our online store, or a $25 gift card.
 To award the random prizes, during each contest we will download a list of paid participants who submitted at least one test for grading, divide that number by 100, and take the integer part as the number of prizes to award.
 We will then employ a random sort to identify the prize winners.
 Prize winners will be announced after the break following the Team Round, and winners will be given information during the event regarding how to claim their prize.

 We are also offering a prize to any math team sponsor whose school has a total of 50 or more paid student registrations across all our qualifying contests in a given school year.
 The prizes will be the same as those for the random drawings described in the previous paragraph.
 We will reach out to qualifying sponsors by April 5 to invite them to select a prize.